Elections - Thursday 1 May 2025

 The Electoral Commission’s Candidate or agent pages contain comprehensive guidance for candidates.

-Nomination packs for the District Council elections are available below to download.
+Nomination packs for the Hertfordshire County Council elections will be available below to download.

-To assist with calculating candidate spending limits, the 1 March local government elector totals are available below per District Council ward.
+To assist with calculating candidate spending limits, the 1 March local government elector totals will be published below per county division.

-Completed nomination papers can be submitted from Monday 18 March and must be received by no later than 4pm on Friday 5 April 2024.
-Nomination papers must be delivered by hand to: the Returning Officer, Electoral Services, Main Reception, St Albans City & District Council, Civic Centre, St Peter’s Street, St Albans, Herts, AL1 3JE.
+Completed nomination papers can be submitted from Friday 21 March and must be received by no later than 4pm on Wednesday 2 April.
+Nomination papers must be delivered by hand to: the Deputy Returning Officer, Electoral Services, Main Reception, St Albans City & District Council, Civic Centre, St Peter’s Street, St Albans, Herts, AL1 3JE.
 Candidates are encouraged to submit their nomination papers for checking as early as possible so that there is time to correct any mistakes.

 For further information, and to arrange an appointment to submit nomination papers, please contact Electoral Services on 01727 819565 / 819554 or elections@stalbans.gov.uk.